StevenForler/DevNotes/Test-profile-website/scope.md

     - Horizontal navbar
     - maybe transition to a side bar.

-- Summary page
+- Summary page ✔
     - Make this a static page
     - also make this the home page
 - Embedded stream page
     - dynamic
     - self explanatory stream with chat
     - adding a schedule would be good too
-- Web portfolio page
+- Coding project page
     - dynamic
+    - Newest project on the About me page
-    - have the portfolio on the page
+        - have the portfolio linked on the page
+            - rotate project every 24 hours
     - build a separate webpage portfolio for interviews
 - Hobbies page
     - dynamic